Bourne | Ash | #! | find | ARG_MAX | Shells | portability | permissions | UUOC | ancient | - | ../Various | HOME

 Various system shells

-I created the list -- from the viewpoint of history, portability and diversity -- both according to my own experiences, and with support from others (then as noted below).
+I created the list out of curiosity and from the viewpoint of history, portability and diversity; according to my own experiences, and with support from others (then as noted below).
 Additions are welcome.

 See the traditional Bourne shell family concerning the various Bourne shells listed below.